mm-mazhar/Deploying-ML-Lasso-Regression-Model/README.md

 # End-to-End Regression Model Pipeline Development with FastAPI: From Data Scraping to Deployment with CI/CD Integration"

 The project is a comprehensive end-to-end solution for real estate data analysis and machine learning model deployment.
 It starts with the collection of real estate data from a website, which is then processed and cleaned to ensure data quality and consistency.
 The scrapped data is uploaded to [Kaggle](https://www.kaggle.com/datasets/mazhar01/real-state-website-data).
 [Github repo](https://github.com/mm-mazhar/Scraping-Zameen.com).
-The cleaned data is further analyzed and features are engineered using popular libraries such as pandas, numpy, SK-Learn and Feature Engine, which involves little bit of changes in sci-kit learn classes.
+The cleaned data is further analyzed and features are engineered using popular libraries such as pandas, numpy, SK-Learn and Feature Engine, which involves little bit of changes in sci-kit learn classes and build a pipeline for Research and Development Phase.

 The next phase involves building a robust ML pipeline, where the Lasso Regression Model is trained and fine-tuned using the processed data.
 The model is packaged and uploaded to [PyPi](https://pypi.org/project/lasso-regression-model/) to ensure easy integration and deployment.
 The packaging process includes organizing dependencies, and creating a reproducible environment.